saturnism/grpc-by-example-java/kubernetes-lb-example/README.md

 You may notice that each client instance may be connected to a specific server instance.
 This is because the connection is persistent.

+When you scale out the server instances, connections are not automatically rebalanced.

 Client-side Load Balancing
 --------------------------
 To use gRPC client-side load balancing, you'll need a service discovery